stream-pi/client/README.md

 #### Requirements

-A stable network connection to the Server.
+* A network connection to connect to the Client, via a router, or LAN.

-A Screen (Preferably a touch screen).
-It can run on any touch screen, but a **minimum of 3.2 inch is required to run without hampering ui experience**, 7 inch screen is recommended.

-This software has been written with Java, and is designed to work with Java 11+.
-If you wish to compile this on your own, or download the executable without jdk, then you need to have Java 11+ installed on your computer, along with JavaFX 11+ installed.
+* **This software has been written with Java, and is designed to work with Java 11+.
+If you want to compile this on your own, then you need to have Java 11+ installed on your computer, along with JavaFX 11+ installed. ** [BellSoft's Liberica JDK 11](https://bell-sw.com/pages/java-11.0.4/) is preferred as it comes pre-bundled JavaFX 11.

-However, if you are downloading the executable with JDK bundled, then you dont need to worry about JDK versions or configuring anything.

-#### How to install StreamPi Client?

-Installation is easy.
-You can grab the latest build from [Releases](https://github.com/ladiesman6969/streampi_client/releases), extract it on your SBC in your preferred directory, and then run `sudo ./install.sh` in the extracted directory.

 #### Contribution